An occasional blog to follow current events as related to Smallism and smallism inspired businesses and policies being implemented around the world.

 So clearly government need to sell off their assets and this can start at a local government level selling resources such as parks and swimming pools to local consortiums, in Smallism parlance a 'ward'.
 (2.2 The Smallism Ward).

 Wards can then decide if they have an asset valuable enough to charge for.
 If they decide not to charge then it makes no difference between they are already paying for free access through their local charges (In the UK council tax is the local tax that pays for public utilities).

-So instead of the the local council charging everyone in district for the usage of dozens of parks that a very few use, the ward would attract more localism interest in one park where the people are more likely to be users.
+So instead of the local council charging everyone in a district for the usage of dozens of parks that a very few use, the ward would attract more localism interest in one park where the people are more likely to be users.
 Because they now only pay for one park (that they use) and not for every other park in the council area their costs for parks reduces.